e-dong/BattleshipJS/README.md

 4. Repeat steps 2 & 3 for Player 2

 Players will keep taking turns until one of them loses all their ships.
+## Scoring
+The winner score is computed by the following:
+For each ship's space that is not hit is worth 2 points.
+So a perfect score is 24.
+The top 10 scores are stored in localStorage.
+When the game starts, the array of top scores is printed in the browser's console.
 ## Screenshot
 ![alt text](screenshot.png "battleship_screenshot")